 What do the olive oil-rich Mediterranean diet, the meat-heavy South Beach diet, and a healthy vegan diet loaded with nuts and seeds have in common?
 Among other things, they all contain rich amounts of dietary fat.
-In case you missed the memo, current science shows that for decades, we were completely wrong about dietary fat.
-In fact, just last month, a groundbreaking study found that high carbohydrate consumption — not high fat consumption — was linked to health issues.
+In case you missed the memo, current science shows that for decades, past diet trends were wrong about the need to avoid dietary fat.

-Do a quick Internet search about the most popular theories of the day, and you’re likely to come across the ketogenic diet.
-Here's everything you need to know about the keto diet, as it’s affectionately known, and why you might consider making it a part of your lifestyle.
-You'll also learn about why Vital Proteins’ collagen is one of the most keto-friendly additions you can make to your diet.
+You've likely heard of the ketogenic diet.
+Here's everything you need to know about the keto diet, and why you might consider making it a part of your lifestyle.
+You'll also learn about why you should add Vital Proteins® Collagen Peptides ($25; shop now) to your diet.

 As you can imagine, that protein limitation means that this diet isn't all about meat.
 That's what makes it different from other low-carb diets.
 Instead, a large portion of fat comes from non-meat sources, such as olive oil, avocados, eggs, coconut milk, nuts, seeds, coconut oil, olives, ghee, organic butter and lard.
 Non-starchy veggies like spinach, kale, and broccoli also play a major role in the ketogenic diet.